 Adjust Your Expectations

 No one has been through something like this.
 No one on earth.
 Everyone is making it up as they go.
 This goes from the most powerful leaders in the world to the local government.
 We’re making it up as we go in our individual homes.
 We all need to adjust our expectations.
-The new normal is a lack of normal.
 We need to have an attitude of being willing to adjust and adapt as the situation unfolds.
 All leaders will make mistakes.
 It is inevitable.
 Adjust your expectations.

 The Coronavirus Task Force needs our prayers.
 Whatever your opinion of the people and their decisions, we are to pray for our leaders.
 One of the best ways to know what is going on so you can pray specifically is to watch at least some of the daily briefings they give.
 I’ve watched many of them and they are interesting.
 The average American has NO IDEA how much is happening behind the scenes at lightning speed.
 You might think the briefings would be depressing, but I haven’t found them that way at all.
 They are actually quite encouraging.
 Yes, President Trump rambles a bit at times.
 But the various leaders in different parts of the government give important updates and answer many questions.